ywangd/stash/README.md

     * `clear.py` - Clear console
     * `cp.py` - Copy file
     * `crypt.py` - File encryption using AES in CBC mode
+    * `curl.py` - Transfer from an URL
     * `cut.py` - Cut out selection portions of each line of a file
+    * `du.py` - Summarize disk usage of the set of FILEs, recursively for directories
     * `echo.py` - Output text to console
     * `edit.py` - Open any text type files in Pythonista editor
     * `find.py` - Powerful file searching tool
+    * `fg.py` - Push a background job to foreground
     * `git.py` - Git client ported from shellista
     * `grep.py` - search contents of file(s)
     * `httpserver.py` - A simple HTTP server with upload function (ripped from https://gist.github.com/UniIsland/3346170)
+    * `jobs.py` - List all jobs that are currently running
+    * `kill.py` - Terminate a running job
     * `ls.py` - List files
     * `mail.py` - Send emails with optional file attachment
     * `man.py` - Show help message (docstring) of a given command